robertstinnett/controlmslack/README.md

 # controlmslack
-Send notifications from BMC Control-M to Slack
+Send notifications from BMC Control-M to Slack via Shout

 ## Getting Started

 You will need access to your Control-M/Server to be able to copy files over to the OS.
 You'll also need access to modify the Shout Destination table.

-Copy the appropriate files out of \windows or \linux into the directory of your choice to your Control-M/Server.
+Copy the appropriate files for \windows or \linux into the directory of your choice to your Control-M/Server.
+Setup a shout destination referencing the program.

 ## Motivation

-Slack is where everyone hangsout nowadays.
+Slack is where everyone hangs out nowadays.
 So let's make it easier to get information from our critical production systems into it!

 ## Installation

 ###Windows
-Blah
+Make sure curl is installed.
+Copy the bat file to a scripts directory on your Control-M/Server.
 ###Linux
-Blah
+Make sure curl is installed.
+Copy the bash script to a scripts directory on your Control-M/Server.

 ## Authors